marllondevsec/marllondevsec/README.md

 This profile is new and was rebuilt with the intention of better organization and the proper application of techniques that I only fully mastered later in my journey.

-Today, my focus is on continuous improvement in offensive security, with a particular interest in Red Team operations, low-level systems, and security research.
+Today, my focus is on building a strong foundation in IT and security operations, with growing experience in system-level programming, security research, and practical labs, while preparing for entry-level opportunities in IT Support, SOC, NOC, or Infrastructure.

 ---